opencall/opencall/README.md

 ## Installation and Usage

-Documentation can be founded on the [Opencall Website] (http://www.ocall.org/docs/).
+Documentation can be found on the [Opencall Website] (http://www.ocall.org/docs/).

 ## Contributing